cryostatio/cryostat-legacy/README.md

 configured port.
 As noted above, the final caveat is that in non-Kube deployments, port 9091 is expected for automatic port-scanning target discovery.

+## EVENT TEMPLATES

+JDK Flight Recorder has event templates, which are preset definition of a set of events, and for each a set of options and option values.
+A given JVM is likely to have some built-in templates ready for use out-of-the-box, but ContainerJFR also hosts its own small catalog of templates within its own local storage.
+This catalog is stored at the path specified by the environment variable `CONTAINER_JFR_TEMPLATE_PATH`.
+Templates can be uploaded to ContainerJFR and then used to create recordings.

 ## ARCHIVING RECORDINGS

 `container-jfr` supports a concept of "archiving" recordings.
 This simply means